jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7925383f122a279f4c54ad
+id: 5d7925387b682e962f209269
-title: Part 109
+title: Part 110
 challengeType: 0
-dashedName: part-109
+dashedName: part-110
 ---

 # --description--

-The `find` method returns the first element of an array that satisfies the function passed to it.

-Chain `find` onto `cells` and pass it `cell => cell === id`.
+In `idToText`, use the `id` property of `cell` to make sure the argument is equal to the cell's id rather than the cell itself.

 # --hints--